Food For Recovery

 No matter if you are training once per week or more than 10 times a week, recovery nutrition is something that can absolutely help with performance – both in life and in your sport.

 Now the good news is, that all your hard work isn’t wasted if you miss the often over exaggerated 30 minute ‘Window of Opportunity’.
-There is no need to obsess or become anxious about this window, even though we know that muscle fueling does peak at around the hour mark.
+There is no need to obsess or become anxious about this window, even though we know that muscle fuelling does peak at around the hour mark.
 However, as refueling is not only needed in the first hour, but rather the next 24-48hrs, there is plenty of time to consider and optimise your recovery.

 Simplifying Recovery with the 4 R’s